Blake Schwarzenbach: Musical influence

 How you became heroes I'll never forget."
 Post-punk band 'Count Florida', from Scotland, released a digital single in February 2021 with an entire song devoted to him; "Blake".
+Alternative Punk band 'Dead You', from Los Angeles, released a song called "Jawbreaker" as a tribute to the band.

 Non-musical activities

 Video game reviews

 During the summer of 1997, Schwarzenbach worked as a freelance writer and contributed several reviews of video games for GameSpot.
 Games reviewed included Independence Day, HeliCOPS, and Pandemonium.

 Politics

 Blake was involved in some efforts of Punk Voter leading up to the 2004 U.S. presidential election.
 In October 2004, he wrote a "guest column" called "Empires" on Punk Voter's website.
 Additionally, Blake was peripherally involved with the New York University antiwar protests of late 2002-early 2003.
 On March 27, 2003, Blake gave an antiwar speech, entitled "See How We Are", to a crowd assembled in Washington Square Park following a student walkout.

 Writing and art

 In 2004, Samantha Gillison commented on Blake's literary and artistic endeavors in City Pages: